julsjac/RuleScape/README.md

 ___

-RuleScape is a comprehensive integration pipeline for Knox and Cello that helps manage combinitorial explosion through rule rankings, powered by various machine learning algorithms
+RuleScape is a comprehensive integration pipeline for Knox and Cello that helps manage combinitorial explosion through rule rankings, powered by various machine learning algorithms.
+Our rule-ranking system is what sets it apart from other design workflows.

-## <strong>Rank-based Approach to Design</strong>
-RuleScape's Rule-Ranking system is what sets it apart from other design workflows.
 Through RuleScape's host of Machine Learning models trained on genetic designs and their rules, designs are ranked and high-throughput rules are put center stage to help guide designs.

 ## <strong>Seamless UI</strong>